ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ```

 The `Capsule.Key.access_shared` function provides us with an `'k Access.t @ shared`, which we can then pass to `Capsule.Data.unwrap_shared` to get our desired `Image.t @ shared`.
-Now, our filter's performance scales fairly close to linearly with additional domains:
+Now, our filter's performance scales close to linearly with additional domains:

 Domains | Time (ms)
 --------|------